SqeekyBassoonist/SOFTENNG_Main/microservice_A/README.md

     --- Page2.txt
     --- Page3.txt

-The tags will be formatted as //tag and will only be present in the first line of the page.
-The links will be formatted as \[\[link\]\] and can be anywhere in the page.
+The tags will be formatted as **//tag** and will only be present in the first line of the page.
+The links will be formatted as **\[\[link\]\]** and can be anywhere in the page.

 ## OUTPUT

-After calling the microservice, a file called 'output.txt' will be created in the microservice directory.
+After calling the microservice, a file called '**output.txt**' will be created in the microservice directory.
 The file will contain atmost two JSONs in the format.
 An example out file is in this file [output.txt](output.txt)

     {
         "journal_name": {